You were injured in a Retail Store. Is the Store Liable for a Customer Injury?

 - Lighting.
 Poorly lit areas like parking lots and stairwells can make it hard to stay safe.
 The result can be a retail accident in Chicago.

 - Security.
 Attacks can happen in stores that may not have adequate security.

 - Sidewalks.
-Walkways that lead into a store must be maintained so the possibility for slips, fall and trips is less.
-Time can cause pavement to crack, allowing tree roots to make surfaces uneven.
+Walkways that lead into a store must be maintained so the possibility for slips, falls, and trips is less.
+Time can cause the pavement to crack, allowing tree roots to make surfaces uneven.
 Snow must be shoveled.
 Icy paths must be de-iced.